-Know the signs to look for when choosing a new property.
-There are 2 main culprits for causing subsidence:
+Knowing the subsidence signs to look for when choosing a new property will help you be in the know and aware of any issues.
+There are two main culprits for causing subsidence:

 This kind of subsidence will be caused by the type of soil the property is built on.
-Typically there are 2 types:
+Typically there are two types: